 Despite details of her miss-deeds, circumstances such as a decade of heartbreaking miscarriages, the resulting depression, and David’s unflagging adultery throughout the marriage are all skimmed over.
 Also striking, is that among the many people interviewed for their opinions on Hjördis, none are from her family in Sweden.

 Was she an interesting person?
-She certainly had an interesting life, lived at an interesting time, met interesting people and her story was and is interesting to piece together.
-She was no angel, but in her Hollywood period up to 1959 behaved no worse than her contemporaries.
+Well, she certainly had an interesting life, lived at an interesting time, met interesting people and her story was and is interesting to piece together.
+She was no angel, but for most of her second marriage behaved no worse than her contemporaries.

 My initial aim was just to piece together the first forty years of Hjördis’ life, from 1919-1959, in the hope of finding that she and David had more good times together than what is normally assumed.
 Happily that’s exactly what I found.
-I have continued well beyond the initial cut off point – given my aim I’m not so sure if that was a good idea – and am currently looking uncertainly into the mid 1970s.
+I have continued well beyond the initial cut off point, and am currently looking uncertainly into the 1980s, as well as re-visiting Hjördis’ earlier pre-Niven years.

 I’ve used Hjördis’ words where possible, and despite going off on the occasional tangent, it is first and foremost meant to be her story.